In Asia’s developing nations, threats to energy security have increased in recent years.

 Generally, however, BAT is expensive.
 In this way, affordability conflicts with environmental sustainability.
 Affordability may be given priority in the initial phase, with priority shifting gradually to environmental sustainability.
 Developing countries should thus implement policies according to their respective economic development stages.
 Financial assistance from developed economies, in one form or another, can accelerate this shift.

-Take a preemptive approach
+Take a preemptive energy security approach

 The Global Energy Architecture Performance Index Report 2016 is available now.